ME: Feeling like it came together well, but it’s still very cold outside.

 Building A Personal Learning Network (PLN)

-Delivered via written submission, video creation, animation, and alternative media delivery (e.g. Podcast over Zoom).
+Delivered via written submission, video creation, animation, or alternative media delivery (eg. Podcast over Zoom).

-Your completed media project should be between 10 and 15 minutes long, supported by a written outline and project discussion themes and goals.
+Your completed media project should be between 10-15 minutes long supported by written outline and project discussion themes and goals.
 If you are choosing to submit a written submission, you will need to outline how group participants contributed to each written section.

 Things to Consider: